 3. You Used the Product as Intended

 A key aspect of a product liability claim is showing that you were using the product in a manner it was intended or reasonably foreseeable to be used.
-If you were using the product in an unintended way, the manufacturer might argue that they are not responsible for your injuries.
+If you unintentionally use the product, the manufacturer might argue that they are not responsible for your injuries.

 4. The Defect Caused Your Injury